Practices & Industries

 Government Investigations & White Collar Defense

-Our Government Investigations & White Collar Defense attorneys have represented executives and corporations in high-profile cases, where their years of courtroom experience were critical to success.
-The team includes trial lawyers with a background in bet-the-company cases, Department of Justice alumni, former state prosecutors, members of the American College of Trial Lawyers, former Chief Compliance Officer for a FORTUNE 500 company, and veterans of the securities industry.
+Parker Poe’s Government Investigations & White Collar Defense group helps companies to understand the foundation of an allegation by building an investigative strategy, conducting an independent investigation, providing conclusions and recommended courses of action and, if appropriate, dealing with relevant regulators and law enforcement.
+We have worked with clients facing prosecution or government investigations, both state and federal, across a wide variety of industries.
+Our attorneys have represented executives and corporations in high-profile cases where their years of courtroom experience were critical to success.
+We have a deep bench of trial lawyers with a background in bet-the-company cases, including Department of Justice alumni, former state prosecutors, and members of the American College of Trial Lawyers.

-We also counsel governments and government officials on investigations of alleged corruption and campaign violations.
-Among these clients are members of the U.S. Congress and witnesses in state House hearings.
+Parker Poe has also counseled governments and government officials in investigations into alleged corruption and campaign violations.
+Among these clients are members of the U.S. Congress, the North Carolina General Assembly, local governments, and witnesses in federal and state legislative hearings.

-Our attorneys' range of White Collar Defense and Investigations experience includes the following:
+Our attorneys' range of experience includes the following:

 • Accounting irregularities